ben854719/ben854719.github.io/README.md

 ## Volunteer:

-- OWASP Ottawa Chapter (Cybersecurity), Volunteer Staff:  February 2025 - Present
+# OWASP Ottawa Chapter (Cybersecurity), Volunteer Staff:  February 2025 - Present:

+- Greeted guests and introduced them to the chapter’s mission and events.

+- Assisted the leaders with event setup and logistics before the meetings.

+- Helped to  create a welcoming environment for attendees and supported community     engagement.

 ## Video Content by Ben Nguyen on YouTube (Cybersecurity and AI - Coming Soon):

 ## Hackathon: